Contact a Recruiter

 What are the benefits of being a volunteer?

 Volunteers have the pride of knowing that they are helping others.
-In some cases gain access to treatments before they are available to others.
-In most trials, volunteers also benefit by receiving free medical tests, exams and medications while receiving financial compensation for study participation time.
+Volunteers also benefit by receiving free medical tests, exams and medications while receiving financial compensation for study participation time.

 Are clinical trials safe?

-The ethical and legal codes that govern medical practice also apply to clinical trials, and most clinical research is federally regulated with built in safeguards to protect participants.
+Clinical research is federally regulated with built in safeguards to protect participants.
 There are risks to clinical trials so it is very important for volunteers to learn as much as possible about a trial before their participation begins.
+The ethical and legal codes that govern medical practice also apply to clinical trials.

 How do I enroll in a study?